-- A) This article shall be enforced under the requirements of Section 2.11.
-A copy of the notice of violation shall be mailed the State NFIP Coordinator. - B) If all appeals have been resolved, but a violation remains, the Zoning Administrator shall submit a declaration to the Administrator of the NFIP requesting a denial of flood insurance.
-Section 1316 of the National Flood Insurance Act of 1968, as amended.
+- A) This bylaw shall be enforced in accordance with 24 V.S.A. §§ 1974a, 4451, and 4452 and Section 2.11 of this bylaw.
+All notices of violation shall be provided to the State NFIP Coordinator. - B) No new flood insurance shall be provided for any property which the Federal Insurance Administrator finds has been declared to be in violation of local flood hazard area regulations.
+If any appeals have been resolved, but the violation remains, the AO shall submit a declaration to the Administrator of the

+National Flood Insurance Program requesting a denial of flood insurance to the property pursuant to Section 1316 of the National Flood Insurance Act of 1968, as amended.
+New and renewal flood insurance shall be denied to a structure upon a finding by the Federal Insurance Administrator of a valid declaration of a violation.